 Enhance the unique characteristics of all communities by investing in healthy, safe, and walkable neighborhoods—rural, urban, or suburban.

 Since 2009, HUD, DOT, and EPA have been coordinating their work to help communities around the country better meet their housing, transportation, and environmental goals—laying the groundwork for an economy that provides good jobs now and creates a strong foundation for long-term prosperity.
-In June 2012, the Partnership agencies released a report “Three Years Helping Communities Achieve Their Visions for Growth and Prosperity” that describes accomplishments of the Partnership and the communities it serves on its third anniversary.
+Below are a few highlights of the Partnership agencies’ accomplishments.

 In July 2012, the Partnership agencies announced support for the Governors’ Institute on Community Design to provide enhanced technical guidance to governors seeking to tackle housing, transportation, environmental, and health challenges facing their states.
 Established in 2005, the Governors’ Institute brings together leading practitioners and academics in government, design, development, and regional economics to help governors and their state executive teams make informed choices about growth and development in their states.
 More information on the Governors’ Institute is available at: http://www.govinstitute.org